moxy-community/Moxy/README.md

 [ ![Bintray](https://api.bintray.com/packages/moxy-community/maven/moxy/images/download.svg) ](https://bintray.com/moxy-community/maven/moxy/_latestVersion)
 [ ![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.moxy-community/moxy/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.moxy-community/moxy)

-Moxy is a library that helps to use MVP pattern when you do the Android Application.
-Without problems of lifecycle and boilerplate code!
+Moxy is a library that allows for hassle-free implementation of the MVP pattern in an Android Application.
+Without troubles of lifecycle and boilerplate code!

-The main idea of using Moxy:
+First principles of using Moxy:
 ![schematic_using](https://habrastorage.org/files/a2e/b51/8b4/a2eb518b465a4df9b47e68794519270d.gif)

 ## Capabilities

-Moxy has a few killer features in other ways:
+Moxy has a few killer features:
-- _Presenter_ stay alive when _Activity_,_View_ or _Fragment_ recreated(it simplify work with multithreading)
+- _Presenter_ stays alive when _Activity_ is being recreated (it simplifies multithread handling)
-- Automatically restore all that user see when _Activity_,_View_ or _Fragment_ recreated(including dynamic content is added)
+- Automatical restoration of all content in the recreated _Activity_ (including additional dynamic content)

-## Sample
+## Example

 View interface
 ```kotlin